muchino/confluence.chat/README.md

 * Autoaway

 ## Releases
+### 1.1.1
+* Add configuration to hide the configuration in edit mode.
+* Add configuration to enable javascript debug mode.
+* At the "Where I am Info" Url parser, I had forgotten the contextPath
+*
 ### 1.1.0
 Add a chat user link macro
 Add Configuration of chat restriction (All or by groups)